obeychoi0120/FSAE/README.md

 # Feature-level and Spatial-level Activation Expansion for Weakly-Supervised Semantic Segmentation [WACV 2025]
-This is the official implementation of "Feature-level and Spatial-level Activation Expansion for Weakly-Supervised Semantic Segmentation".
+This repository is the official implementation of "Feature-level and Spatial-level Activation Expansion for Weakly-Supervised Semantic Segmentation", accepted to WACV 2025.

 ## Abstract
 Weakly-supervised Semantic Segmentation (WSSS) aims to provide a precise semantic segmentation results without expensive pixel-wise segmentation labels.